LoganGrier/constrained-type/README.md

 ## 4 Inequality Constraints

-Builds inequality constraints and helper functions from a comparable.
+The `Inequality` module allows users to create inequality constraints from a comparable.
 See [ConstrainedType_Inequality.resi](src/ConstrainedType_Inequality.resi) for documentation.

-## Built-in constraints

-*Integer*, which satisfies *Inequality.Module*.

-*Array*, which offers a generic NonEmpty constraint and utilities to create Value.t objects satisfying it.
+### 4.1 Integers

+The `Integer` module defines integer inequality constraints using `Inequality`.

-## Constraints on generic types
+## 5 Generic Constraints

-The syntax for creating constraints on generic types is verbose and unintuitive.
-See [ConstrainedType_Array.res](src/ConstrainedType_Array.res) for an example.
+The `Generic` module allows users to create generic constraints.

+At present, only generics with one or two type parameters are supported, though it would be easy to add support for additional type parameters by copying and tweaking existing code.
+PRs are welcome.

+### 5.1 Arrays

+The `Array` module defines an array `NonEmpty` constraint using `Generic`.

-## JavaScript interop
+## 6 JavaScript interop

 Value.t<'value, 'id> is implemented as 'value.
 While this is an implementation detail as far as the Rescript compiler is concerned, it is part of the contract of this module, and as such, it is safe to assume in your code.
 This is useful in JavaScript bindings when you want to constrain the parameters of an external JavaScript function.